 Well Foundation grants support community activities, small projects, or programs with a focus on health and wellness serving the people of Goshen and the greater population of Elkhart County.

 For 47 years, Well Foundation worked to assist and support the health and wellness needs of families in the greater Goshen communities.
 In May 2016, Well Foundation’s Board of Directors suspended operations and closed their doors.

 All funds are now held with the Community Foundation of Elkhart County.
 Requests for funding will be accepted annually through the newly named Well Foundation field of interest fund.

 Requests for funding are accepted annually.
-This year’s application period is August 1, 2020 to September 12, 2020.Apply for Grant
+The application window for 2020 has closed.Apply for Grant

 Frequently Asked Questions

 Organizations classified as nonprofit tax-exempt public charities by the Internal Revenue Service serving residents of Elkhart County.
 Most will be identified as a 501(c)(3) under the IRS Tax Code, however, a few other institutions such as public entities, Schools*, Municipalities*, Libraries, and Chambers of Commerce may also qualify.
 Religious organizations are eligible to apply for programs that are non-proselytizing and to do not promote religious doctrine or instruction.